 The Second Year: The Script and the Character

-If the first year of the two year acting program is like putting money in the bank, Second Year is learning how to spend it.
-What does the actor do when her/his straight response is not the characters?
-The second year gives her/him the tools to solve this problem organically.
+If first year of the two year acting program is like putting money in the bank, Second Year is learning how to spend it.
+What does the actor do when her/his straight response is not the character’s?
+Second year gives her/him the tools to solve this problem organically.
 Character work is the highest form of acting; the ability to step into the shoes of another human being and illuminate the human condition in all its aspects.
-Script interpretation and character development is the core of second-year work.
-Another important component is teaching the actor about the rehearsal process and providing an understanding of what will be expected professionally.
+Script interpretation and character development is the core of second year work.
+Another important component is teaching the actor about the rehearsal process, and providing an understanding of what will be expected professionally.

 While working on major roles from the best playwright’s, the actor puts all of his/her training together over a demanding nine months of work.

-The Maggie Flanigan Studio is open to all students who have a serious desire to develop their craft as professional actors, who are interested in more than acting lessons in New York City.
+The Maggie Flanigan Studio is open to all students who have a serious desire to develop their craft as professional actors.
 The studio has the highest professional standards and students must be able to work within a creative environment that is constantly demanding artistic excellence.